xuesu/Arxived-LLM-Jailbreak/README.md

 - The extracted text lacks extensive detail on empirical comparisons with other black-box attack methods outside of the specific empirical results shared.
 - It does not define the specific dataset used in full detail, nor does it elaborate on the settings of LLMs outside of their versions.
 - The results and ongoing performance of the proposed method under varied conditions and additional updates were not fully captured, suggesting that insights into future robustness assessments remain to be seen.
-### IDEATOR: Jailbreaking Large Vision-Language Models Using Themselves
+### IDEATOR: Jailbreaking and Benchmarking Large Vision-Language Models Using Themselves
 ### 1. Summary of this text
 - The paper introduces IDEATOR, a novel method for conducting jailbreak attacks on Vision-Language Models (VLMs), leveraging their own capabilities to generate malicious image-text pairs autonomously.
 IDEATOR achieves effective black-box attacks, recorded a 94% success rate in jailbreaking MiniGPT-4 with minimal query requirements, and demonstrates high transferability to other models like LLaVA and InstructBLIP.
 This work identifies vulnerabilities in VLMs under black-box conditions, underscoring the necessity for enhanced safety mechanisms.
 The authors plan to open-source the IDEATOR code to further research in VLM safety.